steffytw/python-tkinter/README.md

 | Text | It allows user to edit multiline text and format the way it has to be displayed |
 | Menu | It is used to create all kinds of menu used by an application |

+## Geometric configuration of the widgets

+tkinter also offers access to the geometric configuration of the widgets which can organize the widgets in the parent windows.
+There are mainly three geometry manager class.
+* pack() method :  It organizes the widgets in blocks before placing in the parent widget.
+* grid() method :  It organizes the widgets in grid (table-like structure) before placing in the parent widget.
+* place() method : It organizes the widgets by placing them on specific positions directed by the programmer.

 ## Example
 ```
 from tkinter import *